 From £32 per person

-Best for quintessentially British: The Goring
+Best for a quintessentially English experience: The Goring

 Afternoon tea at The Goring is a world-renowned affair which celebrates the much-loved English tradition in all its quintessential splendour.